leplusorg/docker-aws-cli/README.md

 ## Rational

-This image is based on the official [public.ecr.aws/amazonlinux/amazonlinux](https://gallery.ecr.aws/amazonlinux/amazonlinux) image.
+This image is based on the latest official [public.ecr.aws/amazonlinux/amazonlinux](https://gallery.ecr.aws/amazonlinux/amazonlinux) image.
 This image's default entrypoint is a shell (`bash`) in which you can run not only `aws` but also other commands typically